ycrc/ycrc.github.io/docs/clusters-at-yale/guides/conda.md

 !!! tip
     For added reproducibility and control, specify versions of packages to be installed using `conda` with `packagename=version` syntax.
 E.g. `numpy=1.14`

+!!!
+Warning
+    You will need to request an [interactive job](https://docs.ycrc.yale.edu/clusters-at-yale/job-scheduling/#interactive-jobs) with the `salloc` command when you create a new `conda` environment or install packages into an existing `conda` environment.

 For example, if you have a legacy application that needs Python 2 and OpenBLAS:

 ``` bash